Curriculum

 Initial marathon phase

-During this phase, it is important to establish a routine and maintain some of the training from the previous phase to retain the fitness and strength that you have built.
-This includes keeping up with 5k and 10k sessions, hill work, and strength training.
-While it is not necessary to allocate all of your training time to maintaining these elements, it is important to continue incorporating them and not neglect them completely.
-The long runs should also become more structured and serve as practice for race day fueling.
-By maintaining a balance between building new assets and preserving what you have already built, you will be better prepared on race day with a full range of assets at your disposal.
+During this phase, establishing a routine is crucial, and it's essential to maintain some of the training from the previous phase to preserve the fitness and strength you've developed.
+This involves continuing with 5k and 10k sessions, hill work, and strength training.
+While dedicating all your training time to these elements isn't necessary, it's important not to completely neglect them.
+Long runs should evolve into more structured sessions, serving as a rehearsal for race day fueling strategies.
+Striking a balance between building new assets and preserving what you've already developed ensures better preparation on race day, providing you with a comprehensive set of capabilities.

 Main bulk of marathon work

-YBy this phase, you should have developed a rhythm and found your marathon effort level.
-The focus of this phase is on increasing your ability to sustain that effort for longer periods of time.
-For example, if your half marathon pace is 6.00 per mile, you may be able to sustain a pace of 6.30 for 15-16 miles at the beginning of this phase.
-The goal is to gradually increase the distance you can maintain that pace, eventually closing the gap between your marathon pace and your half marathon pace.
-Consistent gym work and recovery routines will help you stay healthy and able to put in the hard work needed to prepare for the marathon.
-A well-structured training plan can also help you maintain a higher intensity and bring your marathon pace closer to your current half marathon pace.
-Those who make mistakes in this phase often "run" a marathon but are not able to "race" it to their full potential.
+By this phase, you should have established a rhythm and identified your marathon effort level.
+The primary focus now shifts to enhancing your capacity to sustain that effort over extended durations.
+For instance, if your half marathon pace is 6.00 per mile, you might aim to sustain a pace of 6.30 for 15-16 miles at the onset of this phase.
+The objective is to gradually increase the distance at which you can maintain that pace, narrowing the gap between your marathon and half marathon paces.
+Regular gym sessions and dedicated recovery routines are vital for maintaining health and supporting the hard work required for marathon preparation.
+A well-structured training plan is instrumental in sustaining higher intensity levels, bringing your marathon pace closer to your current half marathon pace.
+Errors at this stage can lead to completing a marathon without being able to race it to your full potential.

 Final touches

-During the final weeks leading up to the marathon, it is important to focus on freshening up and maintaining good health.
-This may involve tapering your training slightly and incorporating activities such as yoga, physiotherapy, and massage to ensure that your body is in the best possible condition for the race.
-It is also important to work on your psychology and plan in advance for race day to reduce any nerves or pressure you may be feeling.
-While the final weeks should still involve some training to maintain your fitness, the main focus should be on ensuring that both your body and mind are prepared for the marathon.
+In the weeks approaching the marathon, prioritize refreshing yourself and maintaining optimal health.
+Consider a slight taper in your training and introduce activities like yoga, physiotherapy, and massage to ensure your body is in prime condition for the race.
+Additionally, devote attention to your psychological well-being, planning ahead for race day to alleviate any nerves or pressure.
+While the final weeks should include some training to sustain fitness levels, the primary emphasis should be on ensuring both your body and mind are well-prepared for the marathon.

 Complete and Continue